Absence, Medical and Exceptional Leave (incl. Holidays)

-Class registers are taken by 8.50am.
-If a child arrives after 8.50am when the gates are closed he/she must be signed in at reception and a late mark will be recorded.
-If a child arrives after 9.20am when the registers are closed, this will be recorded as an unauthorised absence unless there is a valid reason of which we have been previously notified either by telephone message, email or letter.
+Class registers are taken at 8.45am.
+If a child arrives after 9.00am when the gates are closed he/she must be signed in at reception and a late mark will be recorded.
+If a child arrives after 9.20am when the registers are closed, this maybe recorded as an unauthorised absence unless there is a valid reason of which we have been previously notified either by telephone message, email or letter.

-We monitor persistent lateness and a letter will be sent to parents if this becomes excessive.
+We monitor persistent lateness and the headteacher will request a meeting with parents if this becomes excessive.

 Day 1 of absence - Inform the school before 9.30am of the reason and expected return date of your child.
 Any medical advice given or visits made.

 Day 3 of absence - Update the school on your child's progress, any medical advice given and confirmation of when your child will return to school especially if condition worsens.